SalvoGentile/brackets-theme/README.md

 ### Download Manually

-* Download the files using the GitHub .zip download option
+* Download the files using the GitHub .zip download option;
-* Unzip the files and rename the folder to `Theme - Brackets`
+* Unzip the files and rename the folder to `Theme - Brackets`;
-* Copy the folder to your Sublime Text 2 `Packages` directory
+* Copy the folder to your Sublime Text `Packages` directory.

 ## Activating the theme

 To configure Sublime Text 2 to use the theme:

-* Open your User Settings Preferences file `Sublime Text 2 -> Preferences -> Settings - User`
+* Open your User Settings Preferences file `Sublime Text 2 -> Preferences -> Settings - User`;
-* Add (or update) your theme entry to be `"theme": "Brackets.sublime-theme"`
+* Add (or update) your theme entry to be `"theme": "Brackets.sublime-theme"`.

 ### Example User Settings